jsailo/notes/docs/rebased-and-soapbox-tutorials/01-choosing-vps-domain-name.md

 ## Choosing a VPS

-You need to host your website somewhere, so you need to buy a VPS from a cloud service provider.
-Since Rebased does not support shared hosting, you'll need to purchase a VPS.
-I've had years of using DigitalOcean's droplets and their services, so I personally recommend it.
+You need to host your website somewhere, so you must buy a VPS from a cloud service provider.

+### Why a VPS?

+Rebased cannot be hosted on a shared hosting platform so you'll need to purchase a VPS because of the background services and configurations required to run Rebased and Soapbox.
+I've used DigitalOcean's droplets and their services for years, so I personally recommend them.

 ## Buying a domain